jrochkind/attr_json/README.md

 in your app), in the same models right next to ordinary ActiveRecord column-backed attributes and associations.

-Your `json_attribute`s act consistently with ordinary AR column-backed attributes, with the implementation re-using as much of the existing AR architecture as we can.
+Your `attr_json`s act consistently with ordinary AR column-backed attributes, with the implementation re-using as much of the existing AR architecture as we can.